 Description Unit of Measure Estimated Quantity Unit Cost Extended Cost Item 1.
-Thinning and Mastication acre 132.3 \$ \$ TOTAL COST \$
+Mastication & Hand Treatment acre 2295 \$ \$ Item 2.
+Mastication and Hand Treatment; Optional Areas acre 460 \$ \$ TOTAL COST ALL ITEMS acre 2755 хххххх \$

 All the specific documentation listed below is required to be submitted with the Exhibit A - RFP Response Packet and will become attached to and become a binding part of the final contract.
-Proposers shall submit all documentation, in the order listed below, and clearly label each section of the RFP response with the appropriate title (i.e. Table of Contents, Approach, etc.).
+Proposers shall submit all documentation, in the order listed below, and clearly label each section of the RFP response with the appropriate title (i.e., Table of Contents, Approach, etc.).